deffcolony/boilerplates/README.md

 # About

+Boilerplates, in the context of software development, refer to preconfigured templates or starting points that provide a foundation for creating new projects or applications.
+They are reusable and standardized setups that encapsulate common configurations, dependencies, and structures for a specific technology stack or service.

-This repository contains scripts for automation, backups, and other helpful utilities to make your life easier.
+This repository contains scripts and docker-compose templates for automation, backups, and other helpful utilities to make your life easier.
 Whether you are a system administrator, developer, or just someone who wants to automate repetitive tasks, this repository has scripts that can help.

 ## Features